Golden Corral: Camp Corral

 Golden Corral sponsors Camp Corral, a one-week summer camp program at various camps around the country for children of wounded, disabled or fallen military service members.
 Camp Corral has served over 17,000 military kids between the ages of 8 and 15, with 24 camp locations in 19 states.
 Golden Corral raised over $1.8 million for Camp Corral in 2018 alone.

 Internet domain

 In January 2002, the National Arbitration Forum ordered that the domain "www.goldencorralrest.com" be transferred to Golden Corral from an unapproved domain service based in Russia.

-Racing sponsorship

-From 2004 to 2006, the restaurant sponsored the Golden Corral 500, a NASCAR Cup Series spring race at Atlanta Motor Speedway and was the main sponsor for the 2009 season of WindTunnel with Dave Despain on Speed.
-Golden Corral also sponsored the No. 28 Yates Racing Ford of Travis Kvapil during select NASCAR Cup Series events in the 2009 season.
-Dave Blaney used Golden Corral as one of his sponsors for the 2011 NASCAR Cup Series season.
-In 2011, Golden Corral sponsored two drivers for the Daytona 500; Blaney earned primary sponsorship for his Tommy Baldwin Racing entry, while Brian Keselowski received associate sponsorship after his surprise finish in the qualifying races.

-If a Golden Corral-sponsored driver finishes in the top ten, the chain honors a "Kids Eat Free" promotion.
-Dave Blaney finished 3rd at the 2011 fall Talladega race.
-J. J. Yeley finished 10th at the 2013 Daytona 500.
-Regan Smith finished 8th at the 2016 Daytona 500.
-This is a promotion Golden Corral has honored during restrictor plate races after the 2011 Daytona 500 when the chain was the primary sponsor of the No. 36 Tommy Baldwin Racing entry.

 Controversies

 2003 salmonella outbreak

 In 2003, an outbreak of salmonella was linked to a Golden Corral restaurant in Kennesaw, Georgia and a total of 23 people were affected by the outbreak.
 The salmonella bacteria was found in a floor drain, leading health inspectors to believe that it had been washed from equipment earlier.
 No original source was found.

 Similar outbreaks occurred in Wyoming (a location now closed) and Orlando, Florida in late 2012.